 - Gen&WS 435: The Politics of Gender and Women’s Rights in the Middle East

 Explores the intertwined relationship between gender and politics in contemporary Middle East and North Africa.
 Situates the region's historical, socio-political, and cultural context that have particularly contributed to shaping the current discourse on gender in the Arab World.
 Explores - both theoretically and empirically - the role of Arab women in influencing the political processes across the Middle East.
-Examines real-world examples of Middle Eastern women from different parts of the region who have succeeded to challenge the status quo and push for genuine change.

 - Gen&WS 441: Contemporary Feminist Theories